MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-markings.md

 ---
 # required metadata

-title: How to configure a label for visual markings for Azure Information Protection | Azure Rights Management
+title: How to configure a label for visual markings for Azure Information Protection | Azure Information Protection
 description: When you assign a label to a document or email message, you can select several options to make the chosen classification easily visible.
 These visual markings are a header, a footer, and a watermark.
 manager: mbaldwin
 ms.date: 08/17/2016